LoicMartin34/BotPy-Discord/README.md

 **BotPy** is a Discord bot developed with Python.

 ## Help command
-This command **!help** allows you to see signature and descriptions of commands.
+The command **!help** allows you to see signature and descriptions of commands.
 _!help_ shows you the entire list of commands of each section (Admin, Moderation, Musiques, ...)
 _!help section_ presents the commands of the section wanted
 _!help ban_ explain you how to use this command